 Stomach Cancer

 Stomach cancer — also called gastric cancer — occurs when cancerous cells begin to grow in the lining of the stomach.
-The stomach wall has multiple layers, including the serosal layer, the muscularis propria, and the mucosal layer.
-The mucosal layer is the innermost layer and where malignant, or cancerous, cells begin to grow.
+The stomach wall has multiple layers and is the innermost mucosal layer where malignant or cancerous cells start to grow.
 The malignant cells then spread outward.

-Stomach cancer is slow-growing, and symptoms typically take years to show up.
-New cases of stomach cancer in the United States have declined in recent years, but the condition still affects more than 26,000 people each year - particularly those age 65 and older.
+Stomach cancer can be slow-growing, and it may take years to cause symptoms.
+New cases of stomach cancer in the United States have declined in recent years, but the condition still affects more than 26,000 people each year — particularly those age 65 and older.

 Types of Stomach Cancers

-• Adenocarcinoma: Adenocarcinoma is a glandular tumor that can occur where the esophagus and stomach meet, or within the stomach itself.
-This type of stomach cancer makes up nearly 95 percent of stomach cancers
+• Adenocarcinoma: Adenocarcinoma is a glandular tumor that can occur anywhere along the esophagus (food pipe) or stomach.
+This type of stomach cancer makes up nearly 95 percent of stomach cancers.

 • Gastrointestinal stromal tumor (GIST): GISTs fall under the sarcoma family and make up only around 1 percent of stomach cancers.
 They begin in cells called interstitial cells of Cajal.
 Some GISTs can be noncancerous.

 • Lymphoma: A cancer of immune system tissue, lymphomas can sometimes occur in the stomach wall.
-People can be predisposed to lymphoma of the stomach by infections like Helicobacter pylori, also known as H. pylori.
+People can be predisposed to stomach lymphoma by infections like Helicobacter pylori, also known as H. pylori.

-• Carcinoid tumor: Carcinoid tumors form from stomach cells responsible for producing hormones.
+• Neuroendocrine tumor: Gastric neuroendocrine tumors form from stomach cells responsible for producing hormones.
 The tumors can mimic those hormone-producing cells, releasing lower levels of hormone-like substances.

 Contact Us